 How long do zygomatic implants take to heal?

-On average zygomatic implants take about 8 months to heal.
+On average, zygomatic implants take about eight months to heal.
 This is an increased healing rate compared to bone grafting.

 Are zygomatic implants painful?

-With zygomatic implants, pain is significantly decreased.
-Zygomatic implants are placed directly into your cheekbones, rather than using a bone graft.
-This makes zygomatic implants much less painful than general implants that are placed using bone grafting.
+With zygomatic implants, pain significantly decreases.
+We place zygomatic implants directly into your cheekbones rather than using a bone graft, and they’re much less painful than general implants placed using bone grafting.

 How do you clean zygomatic implants?

-With zygomatic implants, we recommend brushing your teeth twice daily, as well as using a waterpik.
-A waterpik is useful for cleaning under and around your implants.
-It is very important to maintain a good oral care routine with zygomatic implants to prevent tooth decay and other issues from occurring.
+With zygomatic implants, we recommend brushing your teeth twice daily and using a Waterpik.
+A Waterpik is useful for cleaning under and around your implants.
+Maintaining a good oral care routine is very important.
+This prevents tooth decay and other issues from occurring.

 What can I eat after zygomatic implants?

-After zygomatic implants you can eat anything that you can cut with a fork.
-This includes, but is not limited to scrambled eggs, mashed potatoes, cooked vegetables, salmon, shredded chicken, etc. We recommend that you avoid foods that require excessive chewing for about 5 months, because it takes time for your gums and implants to be strong enough to handle excess pressure.
+After zygomatic implants, you can eat anything that you can cut with a fork.
+This includes scrambled eggs, mashed potatoes, cooked vegetables, salmon, shredded chicken, etc. We recommend avoiding foods that require excessive chewing for about five months.
+It takes time for your gums and implants to be strong enough to handle excess pressure.

 Who needs zygomatic implants?

-Zygomatic implants are recommended for patients who have severe bone loss in their upper jaw.
-These implants do not require bone grafting which is preferred for patients with excessive upper jaw bone loss.
+We recommend zygomatic implants for patients with severe bone loss in their upper jaw.
+These implants do not require bone grafting.

 What is the success rate of zygomatic implants?

-used to treat severe maxillary atrophy, zygomatic implants had a cumulative success rate of 98.5% after less than a year, 97.5% after three years, 96.8% after five years, and 96.1% after more than five.
-These are extremely high success rates, especially overtime.
+Zygomatic implants used to treat severe maxillary atrophy had a cumulative success rate of 98.5% after less than a year, 97.5% after three years, 96.8% after five years, and 96.1% after more than five.
+These are extremely high success rates, especially over time.

 Learn More About Dental Implants